cosmos/governance/Crisis.md

 # Technical Specifications

-The `Crisis` module is responsible for halting the blockchain under the circumstance that a blockchain invariant is broken.
+The `crisis` module is responsible for halting the blockchain under the circumstance that a blockchain invariant is broken.
 Invariants can be registered with the application during the application initialization process.

-The `Crisis` module contains the following parameter:
+The `crisis` module contains the following parameter:

 | Key           | Type   | cosmoshub-3 genesis setting                                                                     |
 |---------------|--------|:----------------------------------------------------------------------------------------------------|